ratwolfzero/Quaternion_3D_Rotation/README.md

 \end{aligned}
 $$

-Initially used in physics (e.g., Maxwell's electromagnetism), quaternions were later supplanted by **vector calculus** (Gibbs/Heaviside) before their 20th century revival in:
+nitially used in physics (e.g., Maxwell’s electromagnetism), quaternions were later eclipsed by vector calculus (Gibbs/Heaviside) for simplicity.
+Their 20th-century revival cemented their role in:

 * 🚀 Aerospace (attitude control)
 * 🤖 Robotics (orientation interpolation)